An Introduction to the Discharging Method via Graph Coloring: Introduction

-We present a variety of classical applications, some with new proofs.
-Although we emphasize discharging arguments, we include many reducibility arguments to show the techniques used in applying the discharging results.
-For clarity and simplicity, many of the results we prove are weaker than the best known results by using more restrictive hypotheses.
-In stronger results, the domain is larger and may include graphs containing no configuration in the set forced by the more restrictive hypothesis.
-Thus the stronger results generally require more detailed case analysis, with more configurations that must be proved reducible.
+We present various classical applications, some with new proofs.
+We emphasize discharging arguments but include reducibility arguments to show how discharging is applied.
+For clarity and simplicity in illustrating the method, we often assume more restrictive hypotheses than used in the strongest known results.
+Often those results are proved similarly, but with more detail in the discharging arguments and more configurations to be proved reducible.

-Another motivation is that the Discharging Method often yields a fast inductive algorithm to construct a witness for the desired conclusion, such as a good coloring.
-Iterative application of the discharging argument yields a sequence of reductions to successively smaller graphs.
-After a good coloring of the base graph is produced, the original graph is built back up, and all the intermediate graphs are given good colorings using the reducibility arguments.
-The process tends to be fast because typically the next reducible configuration can be guaranteed to be found in the neighborhood of an earlier one, so the next reduction can be found in amortized constant time (see Section~6 of~\cite{CK}).

-The overall idea of discharging proofs is simple, and the proofs are usually easy to follow, though they may have many details.
-The mystery arises in the choice of reducible configurations, the rules for moving charge, and how to find the best hypothesis for the structural lemma.
-We aim to explain the interplay among these and suggest how such proofs are discovered.
-In keeping with our instructional intent, we pose additional statements as exercises.
+The basic idea of discharging proofs is simple, and the proofs are usually easy to follow, though they may have many details.
+The mystery arises in the choice of reducible configurations, the rules for moving charge, and how to find the best hypothesis.
+We will explain the interplay among these and suggest how the proofs are discovered, starting with the context of $\mad(G)<b$ in Section~\ref{secmad}.
+We include related results as exercises to aid in self-study; most exercises have relatively short solutions (items labeled ``Question'' are unsolved).

-As suggested above, we begin in Section~\ref{secmad} by using discharging to prove structure theorems about sparse graphs, motivated by applications to coloring problems.
-A bound on the average degree forces sparse local configurations, but to use the structure theorem in an inductive proof we also require the same bound in all subgraphs.
-The {\it maximum average degree}, written $\mad(G)$, is $\mad(G)=\max_{H\subseteq G}\frac{2|E(H)|}{|V(H)|}$.

-Section~\ref{seclist} expands the discussion to list coloring.
-Reducibility arguments may involve coloring vertices in a good order, which works as well for list coloring as for ordinary coloring.
-Section~\ref{seclistedge} applies a similar approach to edge-coloring, where arbitrarily large structures may appear in the structure theorems proved by discharging.
-We study restrictions on $\mad(G)$ that yield strong bounds on edge-coloring.
-Included is a recent enhancement of discharging by Woodall~\cite{W2} in which charge is moved iteratively instead of all at once.
+As we have illustrated, structural results proved by discharging when $\avd(G)<b$ are applied inductively to obtain coloring conclusions under the hypothesis $\mad(G)<b$.
+The point is that every subgraph $H$ satisfies $\mad(H)<b$.
+For natural hereditary families like planar graphs, bounds on $\mad(G)$ are easily obtained.
+The families satisfying $\mad(G)<b$ for all positive $b$ provide a rich spectrum for study.